 Like mob dramas?
 Dig noir?
 One to root for the underdog?
 Have a thing for nonstop action?
-What all of that in one drama but only have the time of a drama short?
+Want all of that in one drama but only have the time for a drama short?

 Dokgo Rewind is the show for you.

 Never heard of it?
 Well, you are not alone, my friend.
-Before Alix suggested we give it a try when we were trying to find something for us to all watch, I hadn’t heard of it either, but since it fit into Kate and my drama short theme for the day and Alix wanted to see EXO’s Sehun lead in a drama, we settled in to give it a watch.
-Surprised?
-I was so transfixed that after Alix left after 2 episodes we continued to watch.
+Before Alix suggested we give it a try, I hadn’t heard of it either, but since it fit into Kate and my drama short theme for the day and Alix wanted to see EXO’s Sehun lead in a show, we settled in to give it a watch.
+Surprise?
+I was so transfixed that after Alix left after 2 episodes, we continued to watch.

-Usually, I’m not a huge fan of the mob movie/drama….actually I say that but now that I think about it?
+Usually, I’m not a massive fan of the mob movie/drama….actually I say that but now that I think about it?
 Loved Cruel City, loved Lovers, Friend 2 was great, I even watch US mob dramas such as Casino, Godfather, and Sopranos.
 Revaluating?
 I love mob storylines!
 Weird.
 Guess you learn something new about yourself every day.
 Although… is there a difference between the mob and gangs?
-Technically the warring factions between the two schools are more gang than mob but when you think about it there really isn’t much difference between the two.
+Technically the warring factions between the two schools are more gang than the mob, but when you think about it, there really isn’t much difference between the two.

 I have digressed.